-Students have the opportunity to access a range of specialist facilities with their research project supervisor and supported by a team of technicians.
-We have dedicated research facilities offering state-of-the-art neuroimaging: EEG, TMS, tDCS, fNIRS, Eyelink 1000 eye-tracking and virtual reality systems.
-We have equipment for biophysical recording, an extensive library of psychological assessments, and suites for data analysis and for video and audio recordings.
+Students can access a range of specialist facilities with their research project supervisor and supported by a team of technicians.
+We have dedicated research facilities offering state-of-the-art neuroimaging, including EEG, tCS, fNIRS, eye-tracking and virtual reality systems.
+We also have extensive equipment for biophysical recording, a library of psychological assessments, and suites for data analysis and for video and audio recordings.

-Our modern campus includes seminar space, tutorial rooms and lecture theatres specifically designed for engaging and active learning.
-We encourage independent learning by providing student and staff access to specialised research and laboratory facilities, computer networks and databases, within both the School and the university library, with specialist facilities for our professional courses.
-Students are supported by a full array of library services, including a dedicated librarian for psychology students.
+Our modern campus includes seminar space, tutorial rooms and lecture theatres specifically designed for engaging in active learning.
+We encourage independent learning by providing student and staff access to specialised research and laboratory facilities, computer networks and databases, within both the School and the University library, with specialist facilities for our professional courses.
+Students enjoy a full provision of library services, including a dedicated librarian for the School of Psychology.

-The British Psychological Society is a representative body for psychologists and psychology in the United Kingdom.
-All of our undergraduate psychology degrees, our MSc Psychology, MSc Occupational and Organisational Psychology, and our three Doctorates, within our School of Psychology are fully accredited by the British Psychological Society.
+All of our psychology degrees are fully accredited by the British Psychological Society.
 This accreditation is a mark of quality that students and employers understand and value.
 Studying a BPS accredited course will give you the opportunity to gain graduate or chartered membership of the Society.

-A third of our graduates become professional psychologists but many others also go into different graduate careers — social welfare, sport and leisure, education, human resource management, consumer research and advertising, media, market research and community work.
-If you choose to continue your studies, your degree in psychology will be the first step towards becoming a professional psychologist, whether it is in the field of clinical, educational, occupational, counselling, health or forensic psychology.
+A third of our graduates become professional psychologists but many others go into different graduate careers - health and social welfare, sport and leisure, education, human resource management, consumer research and advertising, media, market research and community work.
+If you choose to continue your studies, your degree in psychology will be the first step towards becoming a professional psychologist, whether it is in the field of clinical, educational, counselling or forensic psychology.

 - Employability skills training such as interview techniques and CV writing.